InseeFr/Pogues/doc/react-redux/controlled-input.md

 }
 ```

 We added the `onChange` event handler.
-The function will be passed a [synthetic event](https://facebook.github.io/react/docs/handling-events.html), which just work like regular `DOM` events.
+The function will be passed a [synthetic event](https://facebook.github.io/react/docs/handling-events.html), which just works like regular `DOM` events.
 So we use this event to get the value of the current input.
 We also had to swtich the `defaultValue` attribute of the `input` field to `value` to say to `React` that this input will be updated from the code.

 We could in the same way implement the remove, move up and move down functionalities.